The Offering (2023 film): Plot

 An old man conducts a ritual by slaughtering a chicken and hurriedly spreading ash in a circle.
 His sickly wife appears at the door and tells him to stop, to which he replies "Burn in hell".
 He starts reading from a book and the letters start to bleed.
 Then a little girl whispers his name, Yosille, and asks him if he wants to see his wife again, to which he replies negatively.
 He steps outside the circle, swallowing a dark smoke as his sclera turns black.
 He then stabs himself with a knife from his back pocket.
 The demon tries to remove the amulet around his neck to no avail.

 Arthur (Art) and his pregnant wife come to Brooklyn to visit his father, who runs a Jewish funeral house in a Hasidic community.
 He and his father, Saul, became estranged after he married Claire, a non-Jewish British food journalist.
 Saul is welcoming to Art and Claire, wanting to establish a relationship with both of them.
 Art has an alternative agenda for the visit.
 He needs his father to mortgage his house to help his failing real estate business.

 Art volunteers to help his father with a new suicide body that has come in.
 The funeral home is the basement of their home.
 Art has a run in with Heimish, who works with his father.
 Heimish cares for Saul and is suspicious of Art's visit.
 As Saul and Heimish speak, Arthur prepares the body of Yosille.
-While preparing the body, the amulet around his neck falls through a drain, releasing the demon which immediately begins to haunt Claire.
+While preparing the body, the amulet around Yosille's neck falls through a drain, releasing the demon which immediately begins to haunt Claire.

 Saul comes across the knife that Yosille used to commit suicide and becomes suspicious.
 He calls Reb Chayim and asks about the inscription.
 Reb Chayim tells Saul that this, in conjunction with an amulet is used for a binding spell.
 But as there was no amulet found, Chayim dismisses its importance.

 Meanwhile, Art and Heimish go to pick up another body.
 It is the body of Sarah Scheindel, a missing girl from the community.
 Heimish picks up Art's phone and discovers Art's money problems and his intention to ask his father to mortgage his house.
 Heimish exposes Art in front of Saul and Claire.
 When Claire confronts Art, he opens up to her about his loss of faith after the death of his mother.

 That night, while Saul is in the mortuary, the demon attacks and kills him.
 Art wakes up the next day to see men praying around his father's body.
 Heimish blames Art saying he died of a broken heart and gives him the paper that Art needed Saul to sign.